aws-samples/s3pathlib-project/docs/source/02-Stateless-S3-API/index.rst

 .. note::

-    S3 object metadata are cached and only one API call is used.
+    S3 object metadata are cached only on API call.
 If you want to get the latest server side value, you can call :meth:`~s3pathlib.core.S3Path.clear_cache()` method and then moving forward.

     .. code-block:: python